CarlosSanabriaM/notion-quiz-from-md-to-table/README.md

 # Quiz from Notion Markdown to Notion table

-This script transforms a quiz in Notion Markdown format to a Notion table, to be able to export it as CSV and import it in [Quizzizz](https://quizizz.com/).
+This script transforms a quiz in Notion Markdown format to a Notion database, to be able to export it as CSV and import it in [Quizzizz](https://quizizz.com/).

 ## Running locally